jmstipanowich/Movie-Data-Repo/README.md

 **When you start on the project, reach out to an instructor immediately via Slack to let them know and schedule your project review.** If you're not sure who to schedule with, please ask in your cohort channel in Slack.

-Once you're done with the numbered topics in Phase 1, please start on the project.
-Do that by forking [the Phase 1 Project Repository][], cloning it locally, and working in the `student.ipynb` file.
+Once you're done with the numbered topics in Phase 1, we recommend you check out [the Phase 1 Project Templates and Examples repo](https://github.com/learn-co-curriculum/dsc-project-template) and use the MVP template for your project.

+Alternatively, you can fork [the Phase 1 Project Repository][], clone it locally, and work in the `student.ipynb` file.
 Make sure to also add and commit a PDF of your presentation to your repository with a file name of `presentation.pdf`.

-We also recommend you check out [this project template and example][].
-You can use this template for your project repository and presentation.

 ## Project Submission and Review